unimodules/react-native-unimodules/README.md

 - At the top of `android/settings.gradle`, add `apply from: '../node_modules/react-native-unimodules/gradle.groovy'` and then on the next line add `includeUnimodulesProjects()`.
 - Add `apply from: '../../node_modules/react-native-unimodules/gradle.groovy'` anywhere in `android/app/build.gradle` and then `addUnimodulesDependencies()` inside `dependencies {}` block.
 - If you need to customize the path to node_modules, for example because you are using yarn workspaces, then you can pass in a param `modulesPaths` for both of these functions: `includeUnimodulesProjects([modulesPaths: ['./path/to/node_modules']])`, `addUnimodulesDependencies([modulesPaths: ['./path/to/node_modules']])`
+- If you need to exclude some of the unimodules that you are not using but they got installed by your other dependencies (like `expo`), then you can pass in `exclude` param for this.
+For example, if you want to exclude `expo-face-detector`, you may want to use this: `addUnimodulesDependencies([exclude: ['expo-face-detector']])`
 - You can also customize the configuration of the unimodules dependencies (the default is `implementation`, if you're using Gradle older than 3.0, you will need to set `configuration: "compile"` in `addUnimodulesDependencies`, like: `addUnimodulesDependencies([configuration: "compile"])`)
 - We recommend using Java 1.8, you can set this in `android/app/build.gradle` [like this](https://github.com/expo/expo/commit/e175f870418fc69e8c129168118264439d73d7cc).
 - Update `minSdkVersion` in `android/build.gradle` to `21`.